-Another approach comprises the subfield of antiferromagnetic spintronics known as topological antiferromagnetic spintronics, where the Néel vector is used to electrically manipulate the symmetry related topological states.
-Based on density-functional theory calculations, we have demonstrated that room temperature antiferromagnetic metal MnPd2 allows the electrical control of the Dirac nodal line by the Néel spin-orbit torque.
+Further, we explore a posibility to use the Néel vector to electrically manipulate topological states.
+We demonstrate that room temperature AFM metal MnPd2 allows the electrical control of the Dirac nodal line by the Néel spin-orbit torque.
 The reorientation of the Néel vector leads to switching between the symmetry-protected degenerate state and the gapped state associated with the dispersive Dirac nodal line at the Fermi energy.

-Finally, we have predicted that the nonlinear anomalous Hall effect can be used to detect the Néel vector in most compensated antiferromagnets supporting the antidamping spin-orbit torque.
-We showed that the magnetic crystal group symmetry of these antiferromagnets combined with spin-orbit coupling produce a sizable Berry curvature dipole and hence the nonlinear anomalous Hall effect.
-As a specific example, we considered half-Heusler alloy CuMnSb, whose Néel vector can be switched by the antidamping spin-orbit torque.
-Based on density functional theory calculations, we showed that the nonlinear anomalous Hall effect in CuMnSb results in a measurable Hall voltage under conventional experimental conditions.
+Finally, we predict that a nonlinear anomalous Hall effect can be used to detect the Néel vector in most compensated antiferromagnets supporting the antidamping spin-orbit torque.
+We show that the magnetic crystal group symmetry of these antiferromagnets combined with spin-orbit coupling produce a sizable Berry curvature dipole and hence the nonlinear anomalous Hall effect.
+We demonstrate this behaviour for half-Heusler alloy CuMnSb, whose Néel vector can be switched by the antidamping spin-orbit torque.

 - T. Nan, C. X. Quintela, J. Irwin, G. Gurung, D. F. Shao, J. Gibbons, N. Campbell, K. Song, S. Y. Choi, L. Guo, R. D. Johnson, P. Manuel, R. V. Chopdekar, I. Hallsteinsen, T. Tybell, P. J. Ryan, J. W. Kim, Y. S. Choi, P. Radaelli, D. Ralph, E. Y. Tsymbal, M. S. Rzchowski, and C. B. Eom, “Controlling spin current polarization through non-collinear antiferromagnetism,” Nature Communications 11, 4671 (2020).